magneticio/vamp2setup/README.md

 If any of these resources are missing, Lamia will try to install Istio.

-**Keep in mind that if you have pre-existing deployments, then after the installation is complete, you will need to restart them or trigger a rolling update in order for the Istio Sidecar to be injected.**
+**Keep in mind that if you have pre-existing deployments, then, after the installation is complete, you will need to restart them or trigger a rolling update in order for the Istio Sidecar to be injected.**

 ## Terminology